 Don't miss: Medjool dates, local honey, dried citrus

 Open since 1924 on Highway 111.
-The date shake is legitimately one of the best things you'll eat in the Coachella Valley.
-Cold, thick, made with actual Shields dates.
-The on-site museum about date cultivation is surprisingly interesting, especially with kids.
+The date shake is one of the best things you'll eat in the Coachella Valley: cold, thick, made with actual Shields dates.
+The on-site museum about date cultivation is genuinely worth the stop, especially with kids who want to look at things.

 Address: 80-225 Hwy 111, Indio, CA 92201 · Daily 9am–5pm

 I say this as a longtime In-N-Out defender: Papa Headz is better.
-The patty has the right crispy lace edge, the bun holds, and the whole thing is designed by someone who took the problem seriously.
-Small spot, gets busy, absolutely worth the wait.
-Go early — they sell out.
+The patty has the right crispy lace edge, the bun holds, and the whole thing was designed by someone who took the problem seriously.
+Go early.
+They sell out.

 Address: 82868 Miles Ave, Indio, CA 92201 · Mon–Sat, closes at 8–10pm

 Carne asada.
 Simple, charred right, in a tortilla that was made today.
 The line out front is the signal, not the deterrent.
-Go at 11am or after 2pm to avoid the worst of it.
-This is the single recommendation I've given most in four years of hosting guests in Indio.
+Go at 11am or after 2pm to beat the rush.
+This is the single recommendation I've given most in four years of hosting.

 Address: 84051 Indio Blvd, Indio, CA 92201

-The Coachella Valley is not a Thai food destination, which makes Thai Hot genuinely surprising.
-Real heat (not California medium).
+The Coachella Valley is not a Thai food destination, which makes Thai Hot a real find.
+Real heat, not California medium.
 Drunken noodles you'll still be thinking about three days later.
 Order spicy and mean it.

 Address: 81944 US-111, Indio, CA 92201 · Mon–Fri 11am–3pm, 4–9pm

 Twenty minutes from central Indio.
-Underground water pushed up by the San Andreas Fault creates wild palm groves in the middle of the desert — not planted ones.
-The McCallum Trail is an easy 3-mile out-and-back that will make you stop and look at things.
+Underground water pushed up by the San Andreas Fault creates wild palm groves in the middle of the desert.
+The McCallum Trail is an easy 3-mile out-and-back.
 Free admission, no crowds.

 Address: 29200 Thousand Palms Canyon Rd, Thousand Palms, CA